 Michael F. DiNiscia is the Deputy Director of the Brademas Center.
 He oversees the Center's research, international conferences, development, and outreach.
 Before joining the NYU Brademas Center, he served as special assistant to the chairman of the National Endowment for Democracy and as program associate for education and studies at the Carnegie Council on Ethics and International Affairs.
 He holds a BA in History from NYU and is a member of the Advisory Council of the American Ditchley Foundation.

-Tom McIntyre is the Assistant Director of the John Brademas Center at New York University where he oversees the Center’s program agenda, acts as the Congressional liaison and coordinates its Congressional Internship Program.
+Tom McIntyre is the Deputy Director of Programming and Outreach of the John Brademas Center at New York University where he oversees the Center’s program agenda, acts as the Congressional liaison and coordinates its Congressional Internship Program.
 Recently, collaborating with other Congressional centers, he has created The Young Leaders Network, connecting today’s young leaders to established policymakers, experts and mentors in Washington, DC.

 Tom is also the Director of External Affairs at NYU Washington, DC where he works closely with the Office of the Provost to identify public programming opportunities for the Washington, DC site.
 He seeks out and manages VIP speakers, links programs to academic initiatives at NYU, builds audiences, and connects events to other NYU global sites.
 In addition, he initiates and facilitates the participation of national experts and scholars, policymakers, professionals and entrepreneurs in both classroom lectures and special program events.
 Coordinating with other NYU administrators and faculty, he creates and maintains a robust program and event schedule including symposium, speaker series, lectures, and extracurricular programming.
 Tom oversees the NYU DC internship program by managing the relationships with the internship providers and ensuring placements for NYU students.
 He works with the Assistant Vice President for Government Affairs on State Department and Embassy initiatives in Washington, DC and abroad in order to ensure that technical issues such as visas are addressed and programmatic possibilities are explored.
 He is the founder and director of NYU Washington, DC's DC Dialogues program.